Caveats in using the Ocean WRIT pages

 1. Most of the anomalies are calculated using a 1981-2010 climatology time period.
 Some of the datasets on the page are anomaly datasets with a different climatology time range.
 The time period of the climatology will impact anomaly values.
 Note you can subtract out a different set of years, thus creating your own climatology.

-WRIT is supported in part by NOAA/ESRL Physical Sciences Laboratory, the NOAA Climate Program Office, and the US Department of Energy's Office of Science (BER).
+WRIT is supported in part by NOAA Physical Sciences Laboratory, the NOAA Climate Program Office, and the US Department of Energy's Office of Science (BER).
 WRIT contributes to the Atmospheric Circulation Reconstructions over the Earth (ACRE) Initiative.